DiermeierWolfgang/BeeHiveLive/README.md

 > [!Note]
 > What now follows shows quite clearly, why sleep and breakes are important (especially coffee breakes)!

-Seeing the address shown from least significant byte to most significant in my serial monitor was triggering to me and annoyed me so I did a quick fix in my code.
-Nothing special, just one changed line:
+Seeing the address shown from least significant byte to most significant in my serial monitor was triggering to me and so I decided to implement a quick fix in my code.
+Nothing special, just one altered line:
 ```
 old: for(int i = 0; i < 8; i++)
 new: for(int i = 8; i >= 0; i++)